esperancaJS/starter-preact-widget-redux-zero/README.md

-# Preact Widget with Redux-Zero
+# Preact Widget with Redux-Zero Starter
 A lightweight widget starter with only 26.6kb 🦋

 #### Using: